A. S. Atwal

-Avtar Singh Atwal was a Deputy Inspector General in Punjab Police.
-He was murdered by a follower of Jarnail Singh Bhindranwale at the steps of Golden temple while coming out after prayers on 25 April 1983 His murder set in motion a chain of events that led to the commencement of the Operation Blue Star.
-He was a posthumous recipient of President's Police Medal for Gallantry.
+Avtar Singh Atwal was an Indian police officer who served as the Deputy Inspector General of the Punjab Police.
+He was murdered by three unknown extremists on the steps of Golden temple while leaving after prayers on 25 April 1983 concluded by the CBI investigation that followed.
+His murder set in motion a chain of events that led to the commencement of Operation Blue Star.
+He was a posthumous recipient of the President's Police Medal for Gallantry.

+Labh Singh was reported to be involved in the killing by some Indian news media but the CBI investigation contradicted the claim.

 Personal life

 He was survived by his wife and son.
 His wife Amrita Atwal later joined the Punjab Civil Services and retired as an IAS officer.
 His son, Harbir Atwal, also joined the Punjab Police as an Inspector, currently serving as a SP.